Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Research Design

 \subsubsection{Survey Planning}

 In the survey, we asked two key questions about participants' perceptions of success (see Table ~\ref{tab:script}), and additional demographic-related questions, including the relationship with OSS (paid/unpaid), types of contributions, gender identity, country of residences, and age.
-The target population included any person who contribute to OSS.
+The target population included any person who contributes to OSS.

 We advertised the survey on social media and community blogs (e.g., Linkedin, Twitter, Facebook, Reddit, Hackernews, CHAOSS blog, and others).
 To reach a broader audience, we paid to promote our posts on Twitter, Facebook, and Reddit.
 We also sent direct messages to OSS contributors and discussion lists.
+We offered the participants a chance to enter a raffle for US\$100 to increase the response rate.
+To enter the raffle, they needed to opt-in and provide an email address at the end of the survey.